 - TA and Dissemination.
 Center staff will provide a continuum of general, intensive, and targeted TA and dissemination activities for Part C and Part B preschool state agency staff.
 The Center will solicit applications and identify 10 states that will receive intensive TA in years 2 through 5.
 Using the framework as a guide, the Center will work with stakeholders in these states to develop and implement a TA work plan based on priorities identified by the Part C and Part B preschool programs.
 The Center will use what is learned through intensive TA to develop guidance documents for all states to promote critical data system capabilities/elements needed to collect, analyze, and report high-quality data that are required under IDEA.
 Targeted and general TA activities will include convening national meetings; conducting topical meetings or Think Tanks on data system topics; forming and supporting a variety of communities of practice; holding national teleconferences and webinar series; and developing online, print, and video training materials.
 Dissemination will include sharing information through presentations at national meetings, e-mail lists, and the Center’s website.

 - Leadership and Coordination.
 Throughout the project, the Center will seek guidance from a diverse group of stakeholders to ensure that the Center’s work is addressing critical needs of those in early intervention and preschool special education as well as the general early childhood field.
-The Center staff will communicate and collaborate with other OSEP-funded and other TA projects to coordinate, leverage and maximize the TA resources available to states, including the Technical Assistance Coordination Center (TACC) on new products.
+The Center staff will communicate and collaborate with other OSEP-funded and other TA projects to coordinate, leverage and maximize the TA resources available to states.

 - SRI International